cartwrightian/cfnassist/README.md

 This lets you switch over the instances an ELB is pointing at based on *build number* and a special tag **CFN_ASSIST_TYPE**.

-You need to set this *type tag* on the instances yourself, for example includint the following in your instance definition:
+You need to set this *type tag* on the instances yourself, for example including the following in your instance definition:

 >"Tags": [
 >                  { "Key" : "Name", "Value": "aTestInstance" },